KlapkovGV/natural-language-processing/w1.intro/readme.md

 ### The role of the Lexicon

-The Lexicon is a structured database containing all the words, roots, and meanings that the NLP program is designed to recogniize.
+The Lexicon is a structured database containing all the words, roots, and meanings that the NLP program is designed to recognize.
 It acts as the "vocabulary" of the system.

 The Parser cannot function alone; it must constantly consult the Lexicon to perform syntactic and morphological analysis.
 Without a Lexicon, a computer sees text as just random characters.